 We talked more about the benefits of these systems here.
 Right now, we just wanted to point out that, yes, today’s ductless systems can handle all heating and cooling.

-We mentioned heat pumps and air handlers before.
+Most homes only need one mini split to heat and cool the entire house.
+That’s a heat pump with up to 8 air handlers attached to it.
 Now, let’s see how big each of these components are.

 The average Mitsubishi ductless heat pump is 32 inches wide, 22 inches tall, and a foot in depth.
 It’s give or take only a few inches from model to model.